The formula ω = θ/t can be rewritten as θ = ωt. Substituting ωt f... | Channels for Pearson+

 Arc Length (s)

 Arc length, represented by s, is the distance traveled along the circumference of a circle.
 It is calculated using the formula s = rθ, where r is the radius of the circle and θ is the angular displacement in radians.
-In the context of the problem, substituting θ with ωt allows for the calculation of arc length based on the radius and angular velocity, providing insight into the linear distance covered during rotation.
+In the context of the problem, substituting θ with ωt allows for the calculation of arc length based on the radius and the angular velocity over a given time.

 Recommended video: